Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-Parents of children enrolled in special education should hand-carry all pertinent school and medical documents to include their children’s Individualized Education Program (IEP) and current testing and evaluation reports.
+Parents of children enrolled in special education programs should hand-carry all relevant school and medical records when PCSing.
+This includes the child’s Individualized Education Program (IEP) and current testing and evaluation reports.
+Having these documents readily available helps ensure continuity of services and minimizes delays upon arrival.